iomete/iom-docs/docs/guides/spark-job/getting-started.md

 ## Quickstart

-IOMETE provides a [PySpark quickstart template](https://github.com/iomete/spark-job-template) for you to get started with your first Spark Job.
+IOMETE provides a [PySpark quickstart template for AWS](https://github.com/iomete/spark-job-template) or [PySpark quickstart template for GCP](https://github.com/iomete/spark-job-template-gcp) for you to get started with your first Spark Job.
 You can use this template to get started with your first Spark Job.
 Please follow the instructions in the `README` file to get started.

 ## Sample Job